Goran Višnjić

 Goran Višnjić (/hr/ VISH-nyich; born 9 September 1972) is a Croatian actor.
 He is best known for his roles as Dr. Luka Kovač in ER and Garcia Flynn in Timeless, both NBC television series.
 For ER, he and the cast were nominated for two Screen Actors Guild Awards.

+Višnjić began his acting career in his native Šibenik and gained early recognition on the local television and films.
+His performance as Hamlet at the Dubrovnik Summer Festival earned him critical acclaim and helped establish his reputation as a leading actor.
+Later leaving for USA and transitioning to international projects in the late 1990s, he achieved wider prominence through his work in American television and film, including films such as The Peacemaker (1997), Rounders (1998), Practical Magic (1998), The Deep End (2001), Ice Age (2002), Elektra (2005), Beginners (2010), The Girl with the Dragon Tattoo (2011), and The Counselor (2013).

 Early life

 Višnjić was born on 9 September 1972 in Šibenik, SR Croatia, SFR Yugoslavia.
 He has one sibling, an elder brother, Joško.
 His father, Željko, was a bus driver, and his mother, Milka, worked in a market.
 He appeared in plays throughout his childhood and made his screen debut at the age of 16 in the controversial Yugoslav film, Braća po materi (1988), playing a young Ustaša.

 In 1990, at the age of 18, Višnjić served one-year of obligatory military service in the Yugoslav People's Army as a paratrooper.
 Only weeks after his military discharge in 1991, as Yugoslavia began to dissolve, he joined the nascent Croatian Ground Army.
 After leaving the army, he moved to Zagreb to study at the Academy of Dramatic Art.